riyachandarana/Empirical-Project-2026/README.md

 Then generate the website:

-jupyter nbconvert –to html –execute blog.ipynb –output index
+jupyter nbconvert --to html --execute blog.ipynb --output index

 ## Website Link
 https://riyachandarana.github.io/Empirical-Project-2026/

 ### Notes
 The analysis is cross-sectional and doesn't identify causal effects.
-AI exposure reflects task susceptibility rather than realisedadoption, and labour demand is measured using projectd openings rather than real time hiring data.
+AI exposure reflects task susceptibility rather than realised adoption, and labour demand is measured using projected openings rather than real time hiring data.